SimonBrandner/TaskizerDesktop/README.md

 + Taskizer is in alpha development.
 + The roadmap may change at any point in time.
-+ You have to build the app on MacOS.
 + The app was not tested on MacOs.

 ## How to